First published: Mar.28.2019

 The Minister didn’t like the king’s idea but he couldn’t argue.

-Many people sold their camels and the ones who lost 20 coins for each camel suffered with regret.
+Many people sold their camels and the ones who lost 20 coins for each camel suffered from regret.

 In a few months, the government raised the price of a camel to 80 gold coins and there weren’t many camels left for people to sell because the king owned them all already.